ibm-research-ireland/sparkoscope/README.md

 HADOOP_CONF_DIR=/path/to/hadoop/etc/hadoop
 ```

+**Configure hdfs metrics sink**

-In order for the executor metrics to be stored in HDFS and therefore be retrieved by the UI, you need to have the following in the metrics.properties file:
+In order for the executor metrics to be stored in HDFS and therefore be retrieved by the UI, you need to have the following in the *metrics.properties* file:

 ```
 executor.sink.hdfs.class=org.apache.spark.metrics.sink.HDFSSink